The Complete Guide to Yoga Philosophy and Anatomy

 Yoga Alignment Principles

-Good alignment keeps you safe and lets energy flow.
+Good alignment can support safer movement and, in many traditions, is said to facilitate prana (energy) flow.
 Want specifics?
 Check out yoga alignment principles for more tips:

 Preventing Common Injuries